 On November 2, 2020 the GOI issued Law No. 11/2020 (original Indonesian copy) on Job Creation that amended several previous laws including those on fisheries, agriculture, halal certification and the food sector.
+However, a Constitutional Court ruling on November 25, 2021, found that the passing of the Omnibus Law was unconstitutional as it ran counter to the principles of Indonesia's legislation process.
+The Court ordered lawmakers to revise the law by November 2023, specifying that if no revisions are made by that deadline, the law will become defunct.
 The new law aims to simplify investment-related laws to generate a more competitive business climate.
 Several implementing regulations for this law have been issued this year, including:

-- Government Regulation No. 5/2021 regarding the Administration of Risk-Based Business Licensing - Government Regulation No. 26/2021 regarding the Administration of the Agricultural Sector - Government Regulation No. 29/2021 regarding the Administration of the Trade Sector

-- Government Regulation No. 39/2021 regarding the Administration of Halal Products Assurance Sector - Ministry of Agriculture Regulation No. 15/2021 regarding the Business and Product Standards for Risk-based Business Licensing Administration in the Agricultural Sector - Ministry of Trade Regulation No. 20/2021 regarding Import Policies and Arrangement - BPOM Regulation No. 10/2021 regarding the Business and Product Standards for Riskbased Business Licensing Administration in the Drug and Food Sector.
+- Government Regulation No. 5/2021 regarding the Administration of Risk-Based Business Licensing - Government Regulation No. 26/2021 regarding the Administration of the Agricultural Sector - Government Regulation No. 29/2021 regarding the Administration of the Trade Sector - Government Regulation No. 39/2021 regarding the Administration of Halal Products Assurance Sector - Ministry of Agriculture Regulation No. 15/2021 regarding the Business and Product Standards for Risk-based Business Licensing Administration in the Agricultural Sector - Ministry of Trade Regulation No. 20/2021, amended by Regulation No. 25/2022 regarding Import Policies and Arrangement - BPOM Regulation No. 10/2021 regarding the Business and Product Standards for Riskbased Business Licensing Administration in the Drug and Food Sector - Government Regulation No. 27/2021 regarding Business Process in the Maritime and Fisheries Sector - Ministry of Marine Affairs and Fisheries (MoMAF) Regulation No. 24/2021 on the Establishment of Fishery Commodity Balance and Import Allocation Distribution of Fishery Commodities.